LibreHealthIO/lh-ehr/README.md

 # Contributing code

 Code contributions are very welcome!
 We encourage newcomers to browse the [issue tracker](https://github.com/LibreHealthIO/LibreEHR/issues) for open issues and/or if you have found a bug in LibreEHR, please [create a new issue](https://github.com/LibreHealthIO/LibreEHR/issues/new) for same.
 You may open a [pull request](https://github.com/LibreHealthIO/LibreEHR/pulls) to contribute your code to an issue, from your fork of the [LibreEHR repository](https://github.com/LibreHealthIO/LibreEHR).

+# Docker Support

+There is now a docker image, soon to be published to the registries, but you can test it now for development purposes.

+See [the Docker README](./docker/README.md) for more information.

 # Installation